 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, DeKalb is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, DeKalb is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in DeKalb who work in office and administrative support (13.45%), sales jobs (12.41%), and food service (11.42%).
+There are especially a lot of people living in DeKalb who work in sales jobs (13.15%), office and administrative support (10.95%), and food service (10.93%).

 DeKalb, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The education level of DeKalb citizens is very high relative to the national average among all cities (21.84%): 37.19% of adults in DeKalb have a bachelor's degree or even advanced degree.
+The citizens of DeKalb are very well educated compared to the average community in the nation: 37.33% of adults in DeKalb have a bachelor's degree or even advanced degree.

-The per capita income in DeKalb in 2010 was $20,987, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,948 for a family of four.
+The per capita income in DeKalb in 2010 was $22,473, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $89,892 for a family of four.
 However, DeKalb contains both very wealthy and poor people as well.
-DeKalb also has one of the higher rates of people living in poverty in the nation, with 30.80% of its population below the federal poverty line.

 The most common language spoken in DeKalb is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and Arabic.